MehdiKallel/PAIS-Lab/README.md

 - services.py
 includes some util functions used by the ruleEngine and the discordOrdersHandler:
   - notify_callback: sends a put request to a specific url: used to inform a waiting task that its task has been executed.
-  - find_oldest_matching_rule: for a given regex rule, iterate over the stored rules and look for the oldest rule that match this regex.
+  - find_oldest_matching_rule: for a given regex rule, iterate over the stored rules and look for the oldest rule that match a regex.
   - rule_matches_current_order: check if a given regex does have any match from the current orders queue.

 Before running the correlator, it is required to set up a discord bot via the developers portal of discord, create a new server and invite your bot to it.